 Drug Withdrawal in Newborns (Neonatal Abstinence Syndrome)

-The drugs in the mother's blood pass through the placenta and enter the baby's bloodstream.
+Drug withdrawal in newborns (neonatal abstinence syndrome) is a set of problems that may affect a baby if certain drugs were used during pregnancy.
+The drugs pass through the placenta and enter the baby's bloodstream.
 The baby's body gets used to the drug.
 After birth, when the drug starts to leave the body, the baby goes through withdrawal.
-This may happen within hours after birth or later, depending on the drug.
+This may happen within hours after birth.
+Or it may happen later, depending on the drug.

-- Be irritable and jittery.
+- Be cranky and jittery.

 - Cry a lot.

-- Have problems feeding and sleeping.
+- Have trouble feeding and sleeping.

 - Have stomach problems like vomiting and diarrhea.

-This can be stressful for you and your baby.
+This can be very stressful for both you and your baby.
 But most babies recover after the body has rid itself of the drug.
 How long this takes depends on the drug and how much is in your baby's body.

-If your doctor knows that you used drugs or took prescription medicines while you were pregnant, he or she can watch your baby's health both before and after birth.
+Your baby's doctor wants to give you and your baby the best care possible.
+So if you used drugs or took prescription medicines while you were pregnant, make sure to tell your baby's doctor.
+It can take courage to speak up about these things.
+But telling the doctor what drugs you took, how much you took, and when you took them will help the doctor watch your baby's health after birth.
 And the doctor will know to do more tests, if needed, as your child grows.

 How can you care for your baby at home?

-Current as of: August 21, 2019
+Current as of: February 28, 2023

 Author: Healthwise Staff